Do you struggle with

 - wishing you could be more like your friends that seem to have it all together?

 If I just described you, chances are you could very well have ADHD or ADD.
+No wonder your are experiencing anxiety.
 Now what?

 This is where I step in.